NOTE: The video above reflects an older version of Surfshark and will be updated shortly.

 You will now need to verify your email address.
 Until it's verified, you will see a notification about Pending Verification.

 To verify the email address, head to your email inbox and look for the most recent letter from Surfshark.
-Open it, and click the button to verify your email.
+Open it, and click the button to confirm your email.

 Monitor the breached data